acwinters01/jammming/README.md

     <br>

 - 401/403 from Spotify
-    - Ensure backend OAuth is configured ( client id / secret, redirect URI ), and tokens are being stored / forwarded correctly
+    - Ensure backend OAuth is configured ( client id, redirect URI ), and tokens are being stored / forwarded correctly

 <br>